 - Other environmental Factors – Changes in mental health can be caused by changes in the environment; for example, Seasonal Affective Disorder (SAD).

 Unless you’re a doctor, the different types of mental illness are not important at this stage.

 This article is all about understanding and recognising mental illness so you can help people in need, not diagnosing specific disorders.

 Just so you are aware, some of the most common types of mental illnesses are listed below:

 - Addictions/substance abuse

 - Post-Traumatic Stress Disorder

-Statistics show that the most prevalent forms of mental illness in society are anxiety and depression – WHO.
+According to the World Health Organisation, the most prevalent forms of mental illness in society are anxiety and depression.